Charizard17/my_codewars_challenge/README.md

-# My Codewars Challenge
+# My Coding Challenge

-I share the exercises I solved in Codewars in this repo
+In this repo, I share the exercises I solved for the coding challenge

 Here is the link to my profile [codewars.com/users/Charizard17](https://www.codewars.com/users/Charizard17)